We will be following state and county guidelines at the time of the event regarding Covid-19 precautions for large groups.

 For inquiries, call 866.734.4428

 What type of seating is available?

-We offer both bench seating and lawn seating.
+We offer reserved bench and general admission lawn seating.

 The benches have back rests attached to them.

 The lawn seating is general admission, which means seating is on a first come, first served basis.
 We recommend arriving early.
 Amphitheatre gates open for seating beginning at 7:00 p.m.